enjoymrban/JKL_Fitbuddy/README.md

 ```
 (*) PUT	    /api/event/:id
 ```
+an event can only be updated by its creator!
 - Params Required:
 `[id]=[eventId]`
-an event can only be updated by the creator of the event!

 - Example Request:
 ```javascript
 same as the POST event request